Edward Charles Stirling

 Sir Edward Charles Stirling (8 September 1848 – 20 March 1919) was an Australian anthropologist and the first professor of physiology at the University of Adelaide.

-Early life
+Early life and education

-Stirling was born at "The Lodge" Strathalbyn, South Australia, the eldest son of the Hon.
+Edward Charles Stirling was born on 8 September 1848 at "The Lodge" Strathalbyn, South Australia, the eldest son of the Hon.
 Edward Stirling and his wife Harriett, née Taylor His father was the illegitimate child of a Scottish planter in Jamaica and an unknown woman of colour.
-He was a partner in Elder Stirling and Company before that firm became Elder Smith and Company, was a nominated member of the 1855 Legislative Council, and was an elected member of the 1857 Legislative Council.
-Edward Snr migrated to South Australia after receiving £1000 from his father, Archibald, who had owned slaves in Jamaica.

-Stirling was educated at St Peter's College, Adelaide, and Trinity College, Cambridge, where he graduated B.A. with honours in natural science in 1869, M.A. and M.B. in 1872, and M.D. in 1880.
-Stirling was admitted to the Fellowship of the Royal College of Surgeons (FRCS) in 1874.